Walter Benjamin

 Key Contributions

-- Authored 'The Work of Art in the Age of Mechanical Reproduction'
+- Wrote 'The Work of Art in the Age of Mechanical Reproduction,' still central to debates about copies, media, and authenticity

-- Developed concept of 'aura' in art and authenticity
+- Developed the concept of 'aura' to describe the authority of an artwork's unique presence in time and place

 Videos & Interviews